hmvella/BootstrapTableHelper/README.md

     return params;
 }

-function sortBy(name, order) {
+//Shall sort the data based on 'sortBy' label that is hidden on the function sortBy(name, order) {
     $('#sortBy').attr('name', name);
     $('#sortBy').attr('order', order);
 }
+//Is used on loading to load the sortby function
 $(document).ready(function () {
     $('#selectCustomer').on('sort.bs.table', function (e, name, order) {
         sortBy(name, order);